ECB to hold rates as policy cocktail kicks in

 To fight the crisis, the ECB last month started giving banks ultra-long loans, eased collateral rules and kept buying government bonds - as well as cutting interest rates for the second time since Draghi took over the presidency on November 1.

-"The ECB has done an awful lot in the last couple of months and this calls for a period of consolidation, let the dust settle and see what's happening," Societe Generale economist James Nixon said.
+"The ECB's done an awful lot in the last couple of months and this calls for a period of consolidation, let the dust settle and see what's happening," Societe Generale economist James Nixon said.

 At the first chance to get 3-year funds, banks took a record amount of 489 billion euros in late December, but so far much of the money has returned to the ECB as overnight deposits.